MOUNT ROYAL UNIVERSITY

 Another of Meisner’s plays, Legislating Love: The Everett Klippert Story has been published by U of C press as part of their Brave & Brilliant Series.
 Commissioned by Third Street Theatre, Legislating Love is an ode to Everett Klippert, an individual who is a clear example of the systemic oppression faced by LGBTQ2+ members.
 Once a popular bus driver in Calgary, Klippert was last person in Canada to be tried and convicted under legislation allowing for the jailing of homosexual individuals.

-David Hyttenrauch, chair of the Department of English, Languages and Cultures at Mount Royal, has this to say about Meisner’s accomplishments: “Natalie’s publications this year mark her growing national reputation for creative and socially engaged work.
+David Hyttenrauch, chair of the Department of English, Languages and Cultures at Mount Royal, says about Meisner’s accomplishments: “Natalie’s publications this year mark her growing national reputation for creative and socially engaged work.”

-“The sheer breadth of her recent writing in drama, poetry and children’s literature is unique.
-She continues to inspire MRU as director of changemaking, and inspire her students with a first-hand knowledge of Canadian theatre and a commitment to community engagement.”
+He goes on to add, “The sheer breadth of her recent writing in drama, poetry and children’s literature is unique.
+She continues to inspire MRU as director of change-making, and inspire her students with first-hand knowledge of Canadian theatre and a commitment to community engagement.”

 By Michelle Bodnar